TokugawaTakeshi/Yamato-Daiwa-Frontend/AdaptationsToFrameworks/React/Package/README.md

   development to [React framework](https://react.dev/).

 This adaptation package provides only React-specific functionality.
-The [core package](https://www.npmjs.com/package/@yamato-daiwa/frontend) is still required (the peer dependency) to get the styles.
+The [core package](https://www.npmjs.com/package/@yamato-daiwa/frontend) is still required as the peer dependency to get the styles.

 ## Installation